cncf/tag-contributor-strategy/website/content/maintainers/github/templates/required/governance-maintainer.md

 If you have a relatively uncomplicated project with a small pool of contributors -- like the vast majority of Cloud Native projects -- Maintainer Council is probably for you.
-It's even appropriate for project that will eventually need a more complex governance, but do not need or want it yet.
+It's even appropriate for a project that will eventually need a more complex governance, but does not need or want it yet.

 ## Requirements